 One, you can never spend too much time fishing, and two, bluefish are the enemy.
 They smell bad, they have huge giant teeth, and they steal the bait for what you actually want...stripers (also dogfish, but we'll get to that some other time).

 With this information, I had pretty much already made my decision that bluefish suck, but then I started trying a few different recipes and ways to cook it, and you know what?
 It's not so bad after all!

-So here is the recipe that will change all bluefish-haters.
+So here is the one recipe that will change all bluefish-haters.
 Carefully follow these steps one-by-one and I guarantee you'll be happy with the results.

-I recommend keeping a smaller bluefish and releasing the bigger ones, only because in my experience the smaller ones are less fishy and gamey.
-Bleed them out as quickly as you can, and wash the filets under water to clean them before storing them prior to cooking.
+I recommend keeping smaller bluefish and releasing the bigger ones, only because in my experience the smaller ones are less fishy and less gamey.

 The first thing you want to do is pat the fish dry and season it with salt and pepper.
 This will give it a really nice sear.

 - a handful of mixed herbs such as tarragon, parsley or chives, finely chopped

 - one teaspoon seafood rub, such as Old Bay

 - two tablespoons butter, softened